mrphishxxx/stack-python-plone/README.md

 ##Installation:
-In this step we create a new instance
+In this step we prepare and create a new dotcloud stack (in our context this will become a server running Plone).

-    instance=instancename
+Start by cloning the stack:

+    plonestack=stackname
-    git clone git://github.com/pigeonflight/stack-python-plone.git $instance
+    git clone git://github.com/pigeonflight/stack-python-plone.git $plonestack
-    cd $instance
+    cd $plonestack

-Create an instance at dotcloud using the following command
+Then create an instance of the stack at dotcloud using the 'create' and 'push':

-    dotcloud create $instance
+    dotcloud create $stack

-You may be prompted to run *dotcloud setup* if you haven't done so before.

-Once your instance has been configured to work with dotcloud you can run the following command:

     dotcloud push

 ##Usage: